Top 5 Medicine Cabinet Must-Haves

-Feeling nauseous, gassy, heartburn, diarrhea?
+Feeling nauseous, gassy, heartburn, or diarrhea?
 This may be your golden answer.
 Not everyone’s a fan of the pink liquid they call Pepto, which can cure similar symptoms.
 Alka-selter tablets work wonders.
 All you’re doing is drinking 4 ounces of carbonated water.
 I enjoy the fizzles and the quick relief the tablets provide.
-Buy these for your cabinet for instant relief for nausea, or minor gastrointestinal issues.
+Buy these for your cabinet for instant relief from nausea or minor gastrointestinal issues.

-It's commonly known to many by brand names like Advil or Motrin, but any generic will do.
-This over the counter pain reliever comes in liquid (usually for children) and tablet form.
-It has a myriad of uses—for cramps, migraine, headache, and joint or dental pain.
-If you don’t have some form of ibuprofen, prescription or generic, get one!
+It’s commonly known to many by brands like Advil or Motrin, but any generic will do.
+This over-the-counter pain reliever comes in liquid (usually for children) and tablet form.
+It has many uses for cramps, migraines, headaches, and joint or dental pain.
+Get one if you don’t have some form of ibuprofen, prescription, or generic!
 There’s no telling when you’ll need it.
 Lauren, a pharmacist from doctor4u, said that ibuprofen is a great pain relief solution for minor issues and problems.
-She would, however, suggest keeping stronger pain relief medications handy as well, such as co-codamol, which is used to treat moderate headaches, migraines, back pain and more
+She would, however, suggest keeping stronger pain relief medications handy, such as co-codamol, which is used to treat moderate headaches, migraines, back pain, and more.

-Day or Night—you can catch a cold in any weather depending on your body.
+Day or Night—you can catch a cold in any weather, depending on your body.
 Everyone’s different.
 When I feel a cold coming, it usually starts in my throat.
 Then my nose, and then the coughs.
-Cough syrups and suppressants help immensely with those wet coughs, and even though more people use it for cold symptoms, it has more than one use.
-If you find yourself coughing persistently from dust, or inhalation of some sort you can use it as well.
-After doing yard work one summer I came down with a bad cough—a tablespoon of cough syrup cured it right away.
+Cough syrups and suppressants help immensely with those wet coughs, and even though more people use them for cold symptoms, it has more than one use.
+If you find yourself coughing persistently from dust or inhaling some sort of, you can also use it.
+For example, after doing yard work one summer, I came down with a bad cough—a tablespoon of cough syrup cured it right away.
 Many of these also help with runny noses.

-Tip: Make sure you check the expiration dates for the cough syrups as most expire within two years.
-Also, make sure you drink the appropriate time designated medication.
+Tip: Check the expiration dates for the cough syrups, as most expire within two years.
+Also, make sure you drink the appropriate time-designated medication.
 Ever had NyQuil during the day?

 Excedrin Headache or Migraine Tablets

-Unless you have a higher dosage of prescription ibuprofen, sometimes generic brands won’t cure headaches, and definitely not migraines (for me at least).
-Excedrin tablets are the best over the counter headache relievers in my opinion.
-They help relieve pain from various forms of headaches and symptoms associated with migraines.
+Unless you have higher prescription ibuprofen, sometimes generic brands won’t cure headaches or migraines (for me, at least).
+Excedrin tablets are the best over-the-counter headache relievers, in my opinion.
+They help relieve pain from various headaches and symptoms associated with migraines.

 These are my top five.
-It's also important to have in your cabinet, first-aid necessities like a bottle of alcohol, band-aids, gauzes, and alcohol wipes, and meds for minor toothaches or pains, just in case.
+It’s also essential to have first-aid necessities like a bottle of alcohol, band-aids, gauze, alcohol wipes, and meds for minor toothaches or pains, just in case.

 I hope you found this list helpful.
 Do you have any medicine cabinet must-haves you want to add?